Houston Texans Super Bowl Odds 2024

 Strengths

-- CJ Stroud can shred opposing secondaries with his elite arm talent
+- CJ Stroud looks like a star in the making who can shred opposing secondaries with his elite arm talent

 Weaknesses